 2. Steep taper

-In addition to this, water absorption of the foam cover will negatively impact proper insulation offered by the hot tub cover and your hot tub will end up using more electricity to maintain the right water temperature and you will end up with increased utility bills every month.
-To ensure the underlying foam cover is tightly sealed with a secure casing, buy hot tub covers from local suppliers of hot tub covers.
-Elko Spas Billiards & Pools can help you find the best hot tub cover for your outdoor spa.
+Water absorption by the foam cover can also negatively impact the insulation provided by the hot tub cover.
+Your hot tub will use more electricity to maintain the water temperature, and you’ll end up paying higher utility bills each month.
+Hot tub covers can be purchased from local providers of hot tub supplies to ensure that the foam cover is securely sealed.
+Elko Spas Billiards & Pools will help you choose the right hot tub cover to protect your outdoor spa.